When I Drink or Eat Something Hot or Cold I Feel Sensitivity On a Particular Tooth. What May Be Causing This?

+Typically the determination of weather a patient should have veneers or crowns is based on what the patient and dentist are looking to achieve.
 While both procedures can be highly aesthetic the two treatments have different uses.
 Typically veneers are used when a patient would like to improve the shape and color of their teeth.
 Crowding and excess space issues can also be alleviated.
 Veneers are thin (approximately finger nail thickness) beautifully shaped porcelain that is customized for each individual patient based on the desired aesthetic or functional need.
+Frequently crowns are used in cases in which there is less tooth structure due to tooth decay or in cases in which a tooth has undergone root canal therapy or trauma.
+Crowns can achieve all of the aesthetic advantages of veneers and should only be used when necessary.

+Horizontal grayish lines are often from antibiotic use while teeth are developing and as such are what is referred to as internal or inherent stains.
+Other internal staining may be a result of anomalies in genes or illness during the development of teeth.
+These stains often present a challenge for any of the whitening products and procedures.
+However results are seen with in-office whitening products such as zoom whitening or GC Ion followed by a home regiment with at-home whitening products such as Night White in custom trays.
 If you are unable to acquire the results you desire from in office whitening, veneers will certainly get you the results you are looking for.
 Veneers are thin, beautifully shaped ceramic shells that are placed over teeth and will mask the horizontal lines or any other internal stains.
 As an added benefit the shape of teeth can be enhanced and customized based on a patient's desires and functional needs.

 Flossing helps to clean plaque in hard to reach places on the tooth surface, specifically in between the teeth where the toothbrush can not reach.
 Accumulation of plaque left on the tooth surface can lead to the formation of tartar which is a hard structure that contains bacteria.
 Tartar can only be removed professionally by your dentist or hygienist.
 Build up of tartar can lead to inflammation of the gums also called gingivitis.
 Regular flossing coupled with good oral hygiene can help to prevent gum disease.